NetSeer Case Study

 NetSeer built its real-time bidding cluster on the Amazon Web Services (AWS) Cloud, with hundreds of front-end servers using Amazon Elastic Compute Cloud (Amazon EC2) instances and Elastic Load Balancing to distribute traffic.
 “We chose AWS because of the scalability, reliability, and elasticity it provided,” Pendler says.
 The bidding cluster includes a large caching cluster spanning multiple regions and AWS availability zones.
 The cluster analyzes bidding logs to constantly improve and optimize bidding rules, bringing relevant ads to users.

 As the cluster evolved and NetSeer added more customers, the company began using Amazon EC2 Spot Instances for better cost management.
-Amazon EC2 Spot Instances enable companies to bid on spare Amazon EC2 computing capacity.
+Amazon EC2 Spot Instances offer spare Amazon EC2 computing capacity at up to 90% discount over On Demand.
 NetSeer also started using Auto Scaling so it could automatically scale capacity up or down based on demand.
 Each of the bidding clusters runs between six nodes at night and up to 120 nodes during peak traffic.

 NetSeer used a mix of on-demand and Spot Instances to minimize the impact of spot price fluctuations while reducing costs.
 Although the company prioritized spot Auto Scaling groups, it found its costs increasing when on-demand EC2 instances were added as a response to resources being unavailable and system load increasing.
 Additionally, losing Spot Instances due to price fluctuations occasionally caused temporary cluster outages and increased costs because of the use of higher-priced on-demand instances.